 An explanation for non-statistically significant findings with fatty fish intake and birth outcomes could be due to the number of women included in the analysis (n=1208) compared to other large well known cohorts [15,17,20,22,23] as well as the low consumption of fatty fish reported in our cohort.
 We had limited power to detect small associations due to the low numbers in the high consumption category, especially in trimester 3 (n=409).
 The original study of caffeine and birth outcomes planned to follow up women several weeks after delivery to investigate whether their caffeine metabolism had returned to normal, using a caffeine challenge.
 This proposed data collection was expensive.
 To reduce costs without introducing selection bias, all cases (SGA and LBW infants) were recruited for postpartum follow-up, but only a sample of controls, taken to be the next two births that were not SGA or LBW.
 However, previous studies with smaller cohorts have detected associations in relation to fatty fish intake [18,24], although these women consumed high intakes of fish due to their Mediterranean diets.

 In this analysis, fresh tuna was considered a fatty fish and was therefore included in the estimation of fatty fish intake and portion size.
 UK guidance has recently changed to exclude fresh tuna from being considered a type of fatty fish[38,39].
 However our analysis included fresh tuna as a fatty fish, to facilitate comparison with previous studies.
 With the low intake of fatty fish within this cohort and the relatively low proportion of consumers reporting fresh tuna intake (n=25) this is unlikely to have influenced results.
+Canned tuna was excluded in the estimation of fatty fish intake as it is not considered a fatty fish in the UK.
+However it is important to acknowledge that canned tuna still contains levels of EPA and DHA, and with tuna being the second most consumed type of fish in our cohort it could still be a contributor to total EPA and DHA intake.
+Nevertheless the few studies that have looked at fish subtypes such as canned tuna in relation to birth outcomes have been inconclusive making it hard to elucidate the potential impact excluding it could have on our findings.
+Mendez et al. (2010) found in their Spanish cohort of 657 pregnant women that maternal consumption of canned tuna (more than 1 portion per week) was associated with a significantly increased risk of SGA (adjusted OR: 2.49, 95% CI: 1.04 to 5.97).
+Whereas another Spanish study [18] similar in size found that mothers consuming more than or equal to 2 portions per week of canned tuna had a lower risk of having infants who were SGA (adjusted OR: 0.3, 95% CI: 0.1, 0.8) compared to mothers in the lower consumption categories.

-A major weakness within this cohort was the lack of objective measurement of self-reported fish consumption.
+Finally, a major weakness within this cohort was the lack of objective measurement of self-reported fish consumption.
 This could have been validated using a biomarker, such as erythrocytes concentrations of n-3 fatty acids, to indicate accurate fish intake during pregnancy, which has been addressed in previous studies [18,19,22-24].

 CONCLUSION